Fostering Economic Equity/Alleviating Poverty

 Group Description:

-The Shelter Action Teams work in partnership with Urban Ministries of Durham (UMD), Families Moving Forward (FMF) and IFC Homeless Shelter (IFC) to provide support for homeless and low-income individuals and families in Durham and Orange Counties in North Carolina.
+The Shelter Action Teams work in partnership with Urban Ministries of Durham (UMD) and Families Moving Forward (FMF) to provide support for unhoused and low-income or food insecure individuals and families in Durham County..

 Overarching Goals: